Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Add quantity and add to card button.
 Summary : We created an ProductDetails page to view the product with desired id, and added a count button with increase(+) and decrease(-) option in it.
 Tech Stack : React - frontend - src - pages - ProductDetails

+# Milestone 17 : In this milestone, we will write an backend endpoint to add products to cart and store in database.
+Key feautures:
+We can edit the user schema to store cart products.
+Write an end point to receive the product details and store in database.
+Summary :  We updated the ProductDeatails page to store and recieve the Product deatails.
+Tech Stack : Backend - controller - product.js
+model - product.js & user.js
+Frontend - pages - ProductDetails

+# Milestone 18 : In this milestone, we will create an Backend endpoint for the cart page.
+We will write the backend logic to fetch all the products inside user cart to display in cart page.
+Key feautures :
+We will, create an endpoint to receive request from cart page.
+And also, we will create an backend endpoint to fetch all the products inside cart with user mail.
+Summary : We created an endpoint to get all types of products details in our page.
+Tech Stack: Backend - product.js